antonmry/galiglobal/content/blog/2022/20220823-Using-Pixie-with-Strimzi.md

 > test            pixie           1          653             654             1               consumer-test-1-58e7aa2f-8015-4195-9ca0-db61307bbc29 /10.48.0.23     consumer-test-1

 Consumer Lag is the difference between LOG-END-OFFSET and CURRENT-OFFSET.
 Consumer Lag in offsets is hard to understand, it's easier if we measure it in time.
-Pixie is able to do this with the script ``:
+Pixie is able to do this with the script `kafka_producer_consumer_latency`:

 ![Pixie Kafka ConsumerLag script](pixie/pixie-consumer-lag.jpg)